ReconInfoSec/rhq/docs/tactics/persistence.md

 ```

 ## Startup Items
 **Description:** List all startup items, returning only those that are enabled.
+NOTE: also see "User-specific Run Keys" to ensure you don't miss relevant results.

 **Author:** [@eric_capuano](https://twitter.com/eric_capuano)